hashicorp/terraform-provider-azurerm/website/docs/r/template_deployment.html.markdown

 page_title: "Azure Resource Manager: azurerm_template_deployment"
 sidebar_current: "docs-azurerm-resource-template-deployment"
 description: |-
-  Manages a template deployment of resources.
+  Manages the deployment of an ARM Template.
 ---

 # azurerm_template_deployment

-Manage a template deployment of resources
+Manages the deployment of an ARM Template

 ~> **Note on ARM Template Deployments:** Due to the way the underlying Azure API is designed, Terraform can only manage the deployment of the ARM Template - and not any resources which are created by it.
 This means that when deleting the `azurerm_template_deployment` resource, Terraform will only remove the reference to the deployment, whilst leaving any resources created by that ARM Template Deployment.